 6. Legislation that applies to admissions

-6.1 In order to consider the criteria to trigger a Fair Access placement, legislation that applies to admissions must firstly be considered.
-As set out in guidance issued by the DfE (November 2012), Fair Access Protocols must not be used to circumvent the normal in-year admissions process.
+6.1 In order to consider the criteria to trigger a Fair Access Placement, legislation that applies to admissions must firstly be taken into account.
+As set out in guidance issued by the DfE (July 2021) Fair Access Protocols must not be used as a means to circumvent the normal in-year admissions process.

-6.2 Relevant school staff are highly experienced in dealing with children that may present a specific need, whether that be medical, physical, educational, emotional and, or behavioural.
+6.2 All school are highly experienced in dealing with children that may present a specific need, whether that be medical, physical, educational, emotional and/or behavioural.
 The majority of primary in-year applications are processed quickly and children are placed in a school within 5 school days, including those with a specific need.
 Referrals for a Fair Access Placement will only apply to applicants that are considered to have a high level of need.

-6.3 The following statutory requirements, that apply to all schools, must be considered before a decision is made to consider a Fair Access referral and placement:
+6.3 The following statutory requirements that apply to all schools must be taken into account before a decision is made to consider for a Fair Access Placement:

-- Looked after children, previously looked after children, and those allocated a place at the school in accordance with a Fair Access Protocol, must take precedence over those on a waiting list (Code para 2.14).
+- looked after children, previously looked after children, and those allocated a place at the school in accordance with a Fair Access Protocol, must take precedence over those on a waiting list (Code para 2.15).

 7. Mechanisms for referrals